New to EV charging? Start here.

 The cost of charging an electric vehicle depends on where, when and how you charge, but it’s generally cheaper than filling up with petrol or diesel.

-Home charging is the cheapest option, especially if you can charge overnight on an off-peak electricity tariff.
+Home charging is the cheapest option, especially if you can charge overnight on an off-peak electricity tariff, with costs as low as 7p/kWh.

-• If you’re new to EVs, Which? has a great guide that walks you through the basics of EV charging, and the costs associated.
+• If you’re new to EVs, Which? has a great guide that looks at the costs of EV charging, and how these compare to other vehicle types.

 • And if you want to see what charging might cost for a specific car, Go.Compare’s interactive tool lets you enter your vehicle make and model to compare the costs of home vs public charging.